 For a compilation of information on species’ habitat needs and responses to management practices, visit the Partners in Flight Species Management Synthesis.

 Grassland birds are associated with habitats that include native natural communities such as prairies and barrens, as well as pastures and hayfields, although fescue and other non-native grasslands typically are lower quality breeding sites than pastures planted with native grasses and forbs.
-Many of the Central Hardwoods priority grassland bird species also are “area sensitive” meaning that they are more likely to colonize and have better reproductive success in large fields than smaller ones.
-While the offspring of some priority grassland bird species will utilize shrub cover after leaving the nest or for protection during winter, long linear fence rows consisting of trees and shrubs can provide travel lanes and entry points for predators that can have negative impacts on survival rates on the birds from the egg stage through adulthood.
+Many of the Central Hardwoods priority grassland bird species also are “area sensitive,” meaning that they are more likely to colonize and have better reproductive success in large fields than smaller ones.
+While the offspring of some priority grassland bird species will utilize shrub cover after leaving the nest or for protection during winter, long linear fence rows consisting of trees and shrubs can provide travel lanes and entry points for predators that can have negative impacts on survival rates of birds from the egg stage through adulthood.

-Pine-bluestem Woodlands Birds
+Pine-bluestem Woodland Birds

-Closed-woodlands and Forests Birds
+Closed-woodland and Forest Birds

 High-priority wetland-dependent species include waterfowl, shorebirds and marshbirds.
-Many of these species are more dependent upon wetlands in the Central Hardwoods Bird Conservation Region during migration and winter than the breeding season, and use a variety of wetland types from deep water, to shallower pools to the mudflats in both spring and fall.
-Natural communities include floodplain forests and herbaceous wetlands (marshes) that were associated with the large river systems that traverse the BCR, such as the Cumberland, Ohio, Missouri, Mississippi, and Tennessee, but most were lost or degraded by impoundments in the mid-late 20th century, and now have to be restored where possible.
+Many of these species are more dependent upon wetlands in the Central Hardwoods Bird Conservation Region during migration and winter than the breeding season, and use a variety of wetland types from deep water, to shallower pools to mudflats in both spring and fall.
+Natural communities include floodplain forests and herbaceous wetlands (marshes) that were associated with the large river systems that traverse the BCR, such as the Cumberland, Ohio, Missouri, Mississippi, and Tennessee, but most were lost or degraded by impoundments in the mid-to-late 20th century, and now have to be restored where possible.